rizac/eGSIM/README.md

 the portion of the line between '@' and '#'.
 Eventually, issue a `git push`

+### New predefined flatfiles

+- Add the file (CSV or zipped CSV) in `managements/commands/data/predefined_flatfiles`

+- Implement a new `FlatfileParser` class in `management/commands/flatfile_parsers.py`
+  The parser goal is to read the file and convert it into a harmonized HDF table (see ESM parser in the Python file)

+- Add binding file -> parser in the Python `dict`:
+  `management.commands._egsim_flatfiles.Command.PARSER`

+- (Optional) Add the file data source in `management/commands/data/data_sources.yaml`, e.g. data reference, url, (see examples in the YAML file).

+  *NOTE: In the data source you can also set the data name, i.e. a unique, usually short alphanumeric string that will identify the flatfile in user requests.
+If no data source or name is provided, the public name will be the file name before the first ".".*

+- Repopulate all eGSIM tables (command `egsim_init`)

+### New regionalization

+- Add two files *with the same basename* and extensions
+  - .geojson (regionalization, aka regions collection) and
+  - .json (region -> gsim mapping)

+  in `managements/commands/data/regionalization_files`.
+Usually, these files are copied and pasted from the `shakyground2` project (see GFZ gitlab), but if you neeed to implement your own see examples in the given directory or ask the developers

+- (Optional) Add the file data source in `management/commands/data/data_sources.yaml`, e.g. data reference, url, (see examples in the YAML file).

+  *NOTE: In the data source you can also set the data name, i.e. a unique, usually short alphanumeric string that will identify the regionalization in user requests.
+If no data source or name is provided, the public name will be the file name before the first ".".*

+- Repopulate all eGSIM tables (command `egsim_init`)

 ### Dependencies upgrade (including Github alerts fix)

 Please note that it is safer (from now even